labmgf-polimi/thebelvedereglacier-handbook/docs/3d-viewer.md

 ![Belvedere Glacier 3D viewer measurement tool](img/3d-viewer-measurement-tutorial.png)

 Every new measurement is saved as a new *measurement object* inside the Scene tree, accessible through the **Scene** section on the later sidebar.
 In the folder group named *Measurements*, you can find the newly created measurement together with its properties (coordinates of its vertex, distance).
-From here you can either
+From here you can either delete the measurement or copy the coordinates.

 ![Belvedere Glacier 3D viewer measurement object](img/3d-viewer-measurement-tutorial-object.png)

 ### Cross-section extraction

-BLA BLA BLA
+The basic functionalities of the Potree-based viewer also includes the possibility to easily extract cross-sections.
+In this example we compare qualitatively the glacier surface from 1977 with the one of 2023.
+To do so, go to the **Scene** section in the lateral sidebar and make sure that both 1977 and 2023 point clouds are checked so they are visible in the 3D scene.

 ![Belvedere Glacier 3D viewer multiple pointclouds in a scene](img/3d-viewer-scene-multiple-objects.png)

-BLA BLA BLAA
+Once you checked that both clouds are activated, go to the **Tools** section and click the *Height profile* icon.
+Hence, left click on the starting point of your desired profile.
+Then, click again and drag it until the ending point and drop it.
+Now you see a new red line in the scene: that indicates that you successfully created a cross-section object.

 ![Belvedere Glacier 3D viewer cross-section tool](img/3d-viewer-cross-section-tutorial.png)